Your Making Tax Digital for VAT questions answered (even the difficult ones)

 After this initial step, VAT filing in FreeAgent will involve the familiar process of checking the details, ticking a confirmation box and clicking the “submit” button.

-- Ensure all clients who fall under the scope of MTD for VAT are using MTD-compatible software, like FreeAgent – our client segmentation spreadsheet for MTD is perfect for this task.
+- Ensure all clients who fall under the scope of MTD for VAT are using MTD-compatible software, like FreeAgent.

-- Communicate with your affected clients about their new obligations - you can use the MTD email templates in our preparation guide.
+- Communicate with your affected clients about their obligations.

 - Set up an agent services account with HMRC.